-The XDN let’s developers squeeze every millisecond out of every speed optimization effort (client-side, server-side, and on the CDN level) through the combination of cutting edge tech, including portable frontends with built-in auto-AMP and server-side rendering support, predictive prefetching, and a CDN-as-Code that streams and caches dynamic content at the edge so that your site remains 5 seconds ahead of shoppers’ taps.
+The XDN let’s developers squeeze every millisecond out of every speed optimization effort (client-side, server-side, and on the CDN level) through the combination of cutting edge tech, including portable frontends with built-in AMP and server-side rendering support, predictive prefetching, and a CDN-as-Code that streams and caches dynamic content at the edge so that your site remains 5 seconds ahead of shoppers’ taps.

 In the wake of COVID-19, we understand time is of the essence.
 We can drop page loads down to 1-2 seconds in just one week, or down to 320ms medians (FCP) in a matter of weeks.
-To discuss your options, schedule a consultative conversation with a site speed specialist.

 The data shows that faster websites are seen on in-house / homegrown solutions, rather than the leading eCommerce platforms: Salesforce Commerce Cloud, Magento, Shopify, SAP Commerce Cloud (Hybris), and Oracle Commerce Cloud.
 The average performance score for IR500 websites on these leading platforms was 18.7.
 In-house solutions saw scores over 60% higher than this.